JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 ```
 {initial-collapse-state="collapsed"}

-You can also make a non-focusable component focusable, customize the order of tabbing navigation, and put components in
+You can also make a non-focusable component focusable, customize the order of tabbing navigation, and put components into
 focus.

 For more information, see the [Tabbing navigation and keyboard focus](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Tab_Navigation)